-NOTE: YOU MUST ADOPT THE FAX SAFEGUARDS:

 All outgoing faxes containing protected health information require a fax cover sheet.

 All fax cover sheets include a privacy disclaimer of:

 The information transmitted is intended only for the person or entity to which it is addressed and may contain CONFIDENTIAL material.
 If you receive this material/information in error, please contact the sender and delete or destroy the material/information.